 A Complete List of Groomsmen Duties and Expectations

 The groomsmen are a significant part of the wedding party, but what is a groomsman anyway?
 The groomsmen (or groomswomen, or groom's people) are the attendants to the groom on his special day.
 The groom traditionally chooses his closest friends and relatives (regardless of gender) to be his groomsmen or groom's people—the select few tasked with the special honor of both supporting him throughout the wedding planning process and adding positive energy to each wedding event.
-Yes, a lot of it is fun and games, but take your role as a groomsman seriously—you're helping one of your best friends plan and enjoy what can often be a stressful, jam-packed and nerve-racking day.
-We talked to Lola Akingbade of MasterPlan Events in Washington, DC who has over a decade of experience in the wedding industry, to give us a full rundown of your groomsmen responsibilities and expectations.
+Yes, a lot of it is fun and games, but the role of groomsmen should be taken seriously—if asked, the job entails helping one of your best friends plan and enjoy what can often be a stressful, jam-packed and nerve-racking day.
+We talked to Lola Akingbade of MasterPlan Events in Washington, DC who has over a decade of experience in the wedding industry, to give us a full rundown of what to do as a groomsman.

 What Is a Groomsman?

 The definition and role of a groomsman, groomswoman or groom's person, is pretty simple—it's someone who assists the groom before, during and after the wedding.
-There are a wide variety of tasks a groomsman may be asked to handle (most notably, planning the bachelor party), but it really depends on the groom's needs.
+There are a wide variety of jobs for groomsmen to handle (most notably, planning the bachelor party), but it really depends on the groom's needs.
 The best man (or best woman or best person) is the leader of the groomsmen, and he will organize and delegate responsibilities.

 Prewedding Groomsmen Duties

 What do groomsmen do before the wedding?
 A lot, it turns out—from attending events to buying or renting attire.
-We're here to break down everything you'll need to do (and pay for!) in the months leading up to the wedding day.
+We're here to break down everything to do (and what groomsmen pay for) in the months leading up to the wedding day.

-You're in charge of either assembling, buying or renting your own wedding day attire.
+Groomsmen are in charge of either assembling, buying or renting their own wedding day attire.
 "A groomsman would participate in conversations related to the attire the groomsmen would wear for the wedding, helping to choose the color, style, fit and whether to rent or buy," Akingbade says.
 "They would also rent or purchase their wedding attire (the groomsmen usually cover the cost) and attend fittings."

-The groom might ask the best man to place one order for all of your suits and tuxes online, in which case, all you'd have to do is send over your measurements in a timely manner.
+The groom might ask the best man to place one order for all the groomsmen's suits and tuxes online, in which case, all that's needed is to send over measurements in a timely manner.
 Knock this task out ASAP.
-You don't want the best man--or worse, the groom--having to badger you to get your formalwear squared away.
+No one wants the best man—or worse, the groom—having to badger anyone to get formalwear squared away.

 Show Up to Prewedding Events

-You're expected to attend all prewedding festivities, including the engagement party, couples shower, bachelor party and rehearsal dinner.
-If you're an out-of-town groomsman, don't beat yourself up if you can't swing multiple trips to get to every single celebration.
-But if you're in town, you should be there for the couple to raise a glass (and the roof—when appropriate).
-While the best man will typically give a speech at the reception, you might be asked to say a little something at the rehearsal dinner, or even the reception.
+The groomsman is expected to attend all prewedding festivities, including the engagement party, couples shower, bachelor party and rehearsal dinner.
+If the groomsman lives in another town, it's okay if he can't swing multiple trips to get to every single celebration.
+But if they live nearby, he should be there for the couple to raise a glass (and the roof—when appropriate).
+While the best man will typically give a speech at the reception, a groomsman might be asked to say a little something at the rehearsal dinner, or even the reception.
 Just fair warning that a request for a groomsman toast could be coming down the pike.

 Book Travel